Distributed Online Aggregative Optimization for Dynamic Multi-robot Coordination

 \subsubsection{Static set-up}

-Here we address a static instance of the problem.
-Namely, we freeze the positions of the intruders and of the target and consider a single realization of the constraints, so that it holds $\fk = f$, $\phik = \phi$, and $\Xk = X$ for all $t \ge 0$.
-We perform a Monte Carlo simulation consisting of $100$ trials on the same network of $N =50$ agents.
-The algorithm parameters are $\alpha = 1$ and $\delta = 0.5$ and the initialization $x_{i,0}$ is random.
-As predicted by Corollary~\ref{cor:static}, Fig.~\ref{fig:static} shows an exponential decay of the relative error $\frac{\norm{\xk - x^\star}}{\norm{x^\star}}$, where $x^\star$ is the minimizer of $f$ over $X$ computed by a centralized solver.
+Now we address a static instance of the problem.
+Namely, we fix $\Xt$ and the positions of the intruders and of the target.
+We perform a Monte Carlo simulation consisting of $100$ trials on the same network of $N =50$ agents with the same algorithm parameters.
+As predicted by Corollary~\ref{cor:static}, Fig.~\ref{fig:static} shows an exponential decay of $\frac{\norm{\xt - x^\star}}{\norm{x^\star}}$.